keerthesh099/MLProject/README.md

 # MLProject
-DLithe Internship Certification Program
+DLithe Internship Certification Program<br>

-Project Topic : Analysis of Fraud Detection Dataset Reference : DLithe
+Project Topic : Analysis of Fraud Detection Dataset<br>
+Reference : DLithe<br>
-Website : www.dlithe.com
+Website : www.dlithe.com<br>
-Project done under the guidance of : DLithe
+Project done under the guidance of : DLithe<br>

-Done by: KEERTHESH S 4NM17CS087
+Done by: KEERTHESH S 4NM17CS087<br>

 Fraud Detection Analysis using Machine learning models

 The main objective of the Fraud Detection Analysis is to predict that to predict Anonymized credit card transactions as fraudulent or genuine.